alexispascual/GreenBot/README.md

 This is the repository containing the ROS code for the GreenBot

-#Setup
+# Setup

-Do `catkin_make` on the workspace to install the whole thing
+Do `catkin_make` on the workspace to install the whole thing.
+This should create the build/ and devel/ folders.